 Stakeholders can't create or manage test cases.
 You must have at least Basic access.
 See Default manual testing permissions and access.

 Create a test plan

-In Azure DevOps or TFS, open your project and go to Azure Test Plans or the Test hub in TFS (see Web portal navigation).
-If you already have a test plan, choose the Test Plans breadcrumb to go to the page that lists all test plans.
+In Azure DevOps Services or Azure DevOps Server, open your project and go to Azure Test Plans or the Test hub in Azure DevOps Server (see Web portal navigation).
+If you already have a test plan, choose Test Plans to go to the page that lists all test plans.

-In the Test Plans list page, choose + New Test Plan to create a test plan for your current sprint.
+In the Test Plans page, choose New Test Plan to create a test plan for your current sprint.

-In the New Test Plan dialog, enter a name for the test plan.
-Check the area path and iteration are set as you require.
-Then choose Create.
+In New Test Plan, enter a name for the test plan.
+Verify that the area path and iteration are set correctly, then choose Create.

 Add a requirement-based test suite and select backlog items to test

-Now add test suites for the backlog items that need manual tests (these could be user stories, requirements, or other work items based on the setup of your project).
-To add a suite to a test plan, open the + (New) list and chose the type of suite you require.
+Now add test suites for the backlog items that need manual tests.
+These tests could be user stories, requirements, or other work items based your project.

 You use requirement-based suites to group your test cases together.
 That way, you can track the testing status of a backlog item.
 Each test case that you add to a requirement-based test suite is automatically linked to the backlog item.

-In the Create requirement-based suites dialog, add one or more clauses to filter your work items by the iteration path for the sprint.
+In Create requirement-based suites, add one or more clauses to filter your work items by the iteration path for the sprint.
 Run the query to view the matching backlog items.